knative/serving/docs/spec/spec.md

   - revisionName: ...  # latestReadyRevisionName from a configurationName in spec
     name: ...
     percent: ...  # percentages add to 100.
 0 is a valid list value
+    url: ... # present when name is set.
+URL of the named traffic target
   - ...

   conditions:  # See also the [error conditions documentation](errors.md)